Sustainability

 The Takara Group positions the harmonization of its business activities with global environmental preservation as one of its key challenges, and is actively implementing these initiatives.

-The Group recognizes that climate change is an important issue that has an impact on the sustainability of its business.
-We will continue to consider and respond to climate change issues in accordance with the framework of the Task Force on Climate-related Financial Disclosures (TCFD), disclose relevant information, and engage in dialogue with stakeholders.
+The Group recognizes that climate change is an important issue that affects the sustainability of our business, and we support the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).
+We will continue to assess and respond to the risks and opportunities related to climate change in line with the TCFD framework, disclose relevant information, and engage in dialogue with our stakeholders.

 Response to climate change